 Orange County Superior Court

-CPM is co-lead counsel in a class action lawsuit filed against the IHHI chain of hospitals in Southern California.
-CPM represents Registered Nurses and Respiratory Therapists who were not paid overtime wages in accordance with state law.
-The case was settled for $14.5M in 2013.
-The court granted final approval in August 2014.
+CPM served as co-lead counsel in a class action lawsuit filed against the IHHI chain of hospitals in Southern California.
+CPM represented registered nurses and respiratory therapists who were not paid overtime wages in accordance with state law.
+The case settled for $14.5M in 2013, and the court granted final approval of the settlement in August 2014.

 Los Angeles Times / Zell